Follow TV Tropes

 Real Life

 • On the night before a decisive battle during a civil war in The Roman Empire, Constantine the Great had a vision of a cross in the sky, which inspired him to convert to Christianity after winning the battle against great odds and seizing the imperial throne.
 From this point on, as emperor, Constantine tolerated and eventually promoted the new faith.
 Scientists have proposed that the cross Constantine saw may have actually been a meteor, a theory also detailed by the good folks at Cracked.
-In a way, a Magic Meteor may have increased the power of Christianity within the Roman Empire and eventually the rest of the world.
+In a way, a meteor may have increased the power of Christianity within the Roman Empire and eventually the rest of the world.

 Feedback